lit/lit.dev/packages/lit-dev-content/site/guide/templates/directives.md

 // renders as <div class="highlight enabled">Classy text</div>
 ```

-The `classMap` must be the only binding in the `class` attribute, but it can
+The `classMap` must be the only expression in the `class` attribute, but it can
 be combined with static values:

 ```js